To screen for or monitor liver disease

 A blood sample will be drawn from a vein in the arm.

 The ALT test detects liver injury.
-ALT values are usually assessed along with the values found for other enzymes, such as alkaline phosphatase (ALP) and aspartate aminotransferase (AST), to help determine which form of liver disease is present.
+ALT values are usually assessed alongside other liver function tests, such as total protein, albumin, alkaline phosphatase (ALP) and aspartate aminotransferase (AST), to help determine which form of liver disease is present.

 A doctor usually requests an ALT test with other laboratory investigations to evaluate a patient who has symptoms of a liver disorder.
 Some of these symptoms include jaundice, dark urine, nausea, vomiting, abdominal swelling, unusual weight gain and abdominal pain.
 ALT can also be used, either by itself or with other tests, for:

 In people with mild symptoms, such as tiredness or loss of energy, ALT may be tested to make sure they do not have chronic (long-term) liver disease.
 ALT is often used to monitor the treatment of persons who have liver disease, to see if the treatment is working, and may be ordered either by itself or along with other tests.